griffithlab/rnaseq_tutorial_wiki/Alignment.md

 ##PRACTICAL EXERCISE 3

-Perform some alignments on an additional pair of read data sets.
+Assignment: Perform some alignments on an additional pair of read data sets.
+Align the reads using the skills you learned above.
+Try using Tophat or STAR aligners.

 * Hint: Do this analysis in the separate working directory called ‘practice’ that you created in Practical Exercise 2.

-Assignment: Align the reads using the skills you learned above.
-Try using Tophat or STAR aligners.
-When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-3---alignment)
+Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-3---alignment)

+---

 | [[Previous Section|Adapter-Trim]] | [[This Section|Alignment]] | [[Next Section|IGV-Tutorial]] |
 |:---------------------------------:|:--------------------------:|:-----------------------------:|